dcurz/extended-kalman-filter/README.md

 * Udacity Term 2 Simulator, which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
 * uWebSocketIO
     * This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-This project was built using Docker on Windows.
+This project was built using the Udacity Docker image on Windows.
 Instructions for how to do that can be found [here](https://discussions.udacity.com/t/getting-started-with-docker-and-windows-for-the-ekf-project-a-guide/320236)
 * cmake >= 3.5
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)